IndustrialBrains/TCBSD_ESXI_Installation/README.md

 Thanks to [r9guy](https://github.com/r9guy) for providing [instructions](https://github.com/r9guy/TwinCAT-BSD-VM-creator) on how to convert the ISO using VirtualBox.

-Installation instructions for VirtualBox and VMware Workstation can be found on [Roald87's](https://github.com/roald87) website [Cook & Code](https://cookncode.com/).
+Detailed [installation instructions](https://cookncode.com/twincat/2022/08/11/twincat-bsd.html) for VirtualBox and VMware Workstation can be found on [Roald87's](https://github.com/roald87) website [Cook & Code](https://cookncode.com/).
 Be sure to check out his repos and website for more TwinCAT tips & tricks!

 And a must-read is [Jakob Sagatowski's](https://github.com/sagatowski) excellent blog [AllTwinCAT](https://alltwincat.com/), its packed with useful information.